Malcolm Webster (murderer): Claire Morris

 Malcolm Webster married Claire Morris from Oldmeldrum, Aberdeenshire, on 3 September 1993.
 During the course of their marriage he drugged her with Temazepam.
-On 27 May 1994, he drugged Morris, 32, and deliberately crashed their car on the Auchenhuive to Tarves Road in Kingoodie, Aberdeenshire, and then set it on fire, with her in the passenger seat.
-He twice informed an off-duty policeman who stopped to help that there was no one else in the car before it exploded.
+On 27 May 1994, he drugged Morris, 32, and claimed that during a drive on the Auchenhuive to Tarves Road in Mill of Kingoodie, Bourtie, Aberdeenshire, he accidentally crashed his car, which later even caught fire.
+In fact, he had deliberately parked the car near a tree and had then deliberately set it on fire, with his wife in the passenger seat.
+This became clear much later, when a police officer recalled that when he had visited the scene of accident, it appeared a bit odd that there were no signs of crash on the car.

+After setting up the stage, Malcolm twice informed an off-duty policeman who stopped to help that there was no one else in the car before it exploded.

-Webster, who claimed he swerved to avoid a motorcyclist coming at him in the wrong lane, received a £200,000 life insurance payout from his wife's death.
+Webster, who claimed he had swerved to avoid a motorcyclist coming at him in the wrong lane, received a £200,000 life insurance payout from his wife's death.
 Webster spent a week in hospital after the crash.
 After extensive testing, the hospital was satisfied that he was uninjured (even his pulse and heart beat were normal).
 Webster, however, claimed he had been injured in the car and even wore a neck-brace at the funeral.

 Webster's brother-in-law, Peter Morris, later recalled Claire's funeral: "I had a very firm grip of his hand.
 He was actually squeezing my hand.
 Most people had their heads down and I glanced at him and he was full of tears, as I was.
-And that convinced me up until three years ago that he had lost his wife in an accident...in reality I was holding the hand of her murderer."
+And that convinced me up until three years ago that he had lost his wife in an accident ... in reality I was holding the hand of her murderer."

-A police officer later revealed that he investigated Claire's death in his spare time, as he had concerns: Claire had not been able to escape, the car had been travelling slowly and there was an absence of skid marks.
+A police officer later revealed that he investigated Claire Webster's death on his own in his spare time as he had the following concerns: Claire had not been able to escape, the car had been travelling slowly and there was an absence of skid marks.
 A fireman shared similar concerns; at the trial he said: "I still think why didn't the person who was there not pull the person out the vehicle?"

 Former firefighter Derek McDonald suspected foul play.
 He informed the BBC: "We all thought it was a bit hooky, there was no sign of violence to the vehicle.
 For a car to be stopped or parked and burst into flames does not occur — not unless it's in the movies."

-After Claire's death, a friend and her husband wrote to the procurator fiscal that Claire had told her she had been in a similar accident some months earlier; Webster had been driving while Claire was a passenger and their car ended up in a ditch.
+After Claire's death, a friend (a nurse named Sarah Dawidek) said both she and her husband had written to the procurator fiscal that Claire had told her she had been in a similar accident some months earlier; Webster had been driving while Claire was a passenger and their car ended up in a ditch.